 After a successful login by the user, implement a call to our Measurement API to log this event.

-- advertiser_id – ID of your advertiser defined by TUNE.
+- advertiser_id – ID of your advertiser defined by MAT.

-- site_id – ID of your app defined by TUNE.
+- site_id – ID of your app defined by MAT.

-- sdk=server – Notifies TUNE that the measurement request is originating from a server (rather than the typical mobile SDK).
+- sdk=server – Notifies MAT that the measurement request is originating from a server (rather than the typical mobile SDK).

-- response_format=json – Notifies TUNE that server-side attribution is being used and returns a server-friendly JSON response.
+- response_format=json – Notifies the MAT platform that server-side attribution is being used and returns a server-friendly json response.